 We know that it’s essential to maintain the relationships we’ve built with these communities and keep girls engaged, even while schools are shut.
-Big Sister mentors are keeping in touch with their Little Sisters, checking in with them and motivating them to keep up with their learning – three quarters of Little Sisters have spoken to their Big Sister since lockdown began, mostly by phone and SMS.
+Big Sister mentors are kept in touch with their Little Sisters, checking in with them and motivating them to keep up with their learning – three quarters of Little Sisters spoke to their Big Sister during the lockdown, mostly by phone and SMS.

-Importantly, the encouragement that Big Sisters provide goes beyond homework: they also support younger girls with everyday problems, help to build their self-confidence and resilience, and offer an invaluable listening ear – especially needed during these times of heightened stress and worry in the home.
+Importantly, the encouragement that Big Sisters provide went beyond homework: they also supported younger girls with everyday problems, helping to build their self-confidence and resilience, and offer an invaluable listening ear – especially needed during times of heightened stress and worry in the home.

 Stories from Sisters for Sisters